What is Red Velvet Pasta?

 I’ve had spaghetti with meatballs so many times that I couldn’t even count.
 I remember watching Lady and the Tramp as a kid, and then requesting spaghetti with meatballs for dinner later that night.
 And it had to be the big meatballs too, just like the ones in the movie, otherwise it didn’t count.
 If you had told me back then that I would one day trade out my meatballs and tomato sauce for a beetroot sauce, I would have thought you were joking – but boy would I have been wrong!

-The flavor of the beetroot, walnuts, and chopped dill in this recipe is so satiating that you won’t even miss the meat in the traditional version of spaghetti.
-The secret to this recipe’s flavor depth (I think) is putting in the time in to roast the beetroot, onions and walnuts.
-While other recipes recommend cutting corners by using a beetroot paste, or boiling the beets, taking the extra time up front to roast them instead will yield the best flavor profile which is why this recipe is my favorite of the bunch.
+The flavor of the beets, walnuts, and chopped dill in this recipe is so satiating that you won’t even miss the meat in the traditional version of spaghetti.
+The secret to this recipe’s flavor depth (I think) is putting in the time in to roast the ingredients with the onions and walnuts.
+While other recipes recommend cutting corners by using a paste, or boiling them, taking the extra time up front to roast them instead will yield the best flavor profile which is why this recipe is my favorite of the bunch.

 3. Creamy Red Velvet Pasta